architsakhadeo/Text-Summarizer/README.md

 The project uses Python wrappers on Stanford's Open IE from https://github.com/philipperemy/Stanford-OpenIE-Python and NLTK.

 Dependencies: You may be required to download some corpora and the built-in pos-tagger (maxent_treebank_pos_tagger) from nltk.download().
-Download all if it doesn't work.
+Download all data from nltk if it doesn't work.

 ## Tools used